 How to make the most of three weeks in Costa Rica + Nicaragua

 Travelling to Nicaragua + Costa Rica makes for an incredible holiday for all.
-We reveal how best to spend three weeks in these diverse Central American countries
+We reveal the best places to visit in Costa Rica + Nicaragua to best to spend three weeks in these diverse Central American countries.

 Costa Rica and Nicaragua are very much standalone destinations.
 However, where possible, we always encourage our clients to spend longer in a place and travel more slowly to reduce their footprint and get more out of their trip, so if you have time on your hands, the two countries make a great combination and complement each other well.
 Costa Rica, one of the smallest but most diverse countries in Central America, is perfect for nature lovers, home to numerous national parks, volcanoes and prolific wildlife.
 Underrated Nicaragua has many protected areas and reserves, dazzling lakes and charming colonial towns due to its rich culture and history.
 Both have beautiful Pacific and Caribbean coastlines.

 Whether you would like to choose one or travel to both, we can create an extraordinary adventure for you.
-All our itineraries are entirely tailor-made, but below you can discover what a three-week holiday to Costa Rica + Nicaragua looks like with cazenove+loyd:
+All our itineraries are entirely tailor-made, but below you can discover the best places to visit in Costa Rica and Nicaragua on a three-week holiday with cazenove+loyd: